 2. Is Graphite Poisonous?

-So the next obvious question is can you get graphite poisoning, is it toxic? fortunately, the answer again is no graphite is not poisonous, or all the pencil chewers would be in a spot of bother.
+So the next obvious question is graphite toxic? can you get graphite poisoning, fortunately, the answer again is no graphite is not toxic or poisonous, if it were all the pencil chewers would be in a spot of bother?

 Graphite is not a metal, but a mineral formed from carbon.
 If you are interested in learning more about this take a look at where does pencil lead come from?.